gabrielpetersson/recurrent-neural-network-from-scratch/README.md

 Loss: 0.2342 [1.46, 0.4549, 0.3594, 0.3191, 0.256, 0.2449]  # Current loss followed by earlier losses
 Iter: 600000 of 646860  # Current iteration
 Epoch: 9 of 10  # Current epoch
-he | she:  0.6017 # he and she are 2 tested word embeddings, followed by a high cosine similairy.
-(Similarity of words) almost | tv:  0.0279 # almost and tv has way lower cosine similarity than he and she, therefore low similarity. problem | window:  0.1334 # Sometimes interchangable, 'i have a problem/window', therefore medium cosine similarity.
+he | she:  0.8017 # he and she are 2 tested word embeddings, followed by a high cosine similarity.
+(Similarity of words) almost | tv:  0.0279 # almost and tv has way lower cosine similarity than he and she, therefore low similarity. problem | window:  0.1334 # Sometimes interchangeable, 'i have a problem/window', therefore medium cosine similarity.
 ```
-These word similarities are trained over time, are nonsense in the start.
+These word similarities are trained over time and are nonsense in the start.

 ### Test of embeddings
 When testing embeddings after a training session with rnngen.word2vec(), test_embeddings will test 10 of the embeddings with 5 other each, so the user can see if it has created good embeddings.
 The highest similarity words should be interchangable with the tested word.